DaveCaulfield/hangman/README.md

  - If the user runs out of lives before guessing all the correct letters the game is over.
  - A message is returned to the user advising they have no lives left.
  - "Game Over" is displayed in red text.
+ - The user can then easily choose to play again or return to the homepage by selecting from the menu feature.

  ![game lose](docs/readme-images/game-over.png)